 Growth in relevant customer segment

-Industry experts anticipate continued robust growth in the market segment relevant for the global premium and luxury goods industry.
-Indeed, some analysts project that by 2025 about 600 million more people will have the purchasing power to buy premium and luxury goods compared to today.
-Substantial growth is expected in emerging countries in particular, driven by rising income levels and the high share of total disposable income dedicated to consumption compared to other parts of the world.
+Industry experts anticipate continued growth in the market segment relevant for the global premium and luxury goods industry.
+Substantial growth is expected in emerging markets in the long term, in particular, driven by rising income levels and the high share of total disposable income dedicated to consumption compared to other parts of the world.
 Given the positioning of its brands in the premium and luxury segment, the Group sees itself in an ideal position to profit from these developments in both menswear and womenswear.
 The rise of the middle class in China and many other emerging economies offers HUGO BOSS particular growth opportunities because the share of working, fashion-conscious women is relatively high here.
 The Group is working systematically on capturing the identified growth potential with market entry and market penetration strategies tailored to specific countries, through collaboration with business partners and independent subsidiaries.
-It is also systematically reinforcing its distribution activities in metropolitan areas, particularly in Europe, to create an attractive offering for the tourist segment, an area of growing commercial importance.
+It is also systematically reinforcing its distribution activities in metropolitan areas to create an attractive offering, particularly in Europe.
+These efforts are especially focused on the tourist segment, which has seen significant commercial growth in recent years.

 Growing interest in fashion among men

 In recent years, interest in fashionable clothing has grown considerably, particularly among younger men.
 More and more men are paying increasing attention to fashionable appearance as a means of expressing their personality or standing out from the crowd.
 Clothing is also increasingly considered an important determinant of how an individual’s competence in the workplace is perceived by others.
 HUGO BOSS’ brand promise to offer fashionable clothing of impeccable taste and outstanding quality addresses these needs very effectively, so that the Group sees excellent opportunities to benefit from the growing fashion sense of men worldwide.

 Greater market penetration in womenswear segment